-36. Children in Homeless/Foster Care Situations, Former Juvenile Court School Students, Migrant Students, and Newcomers: Each local district shall designate a staff person as a liaison for homeless children who shall ensure the dissemination of public notice of the educational rights of students in homeless situations.
+40. Children in Homeless/Foster Care Situations, Former Juvenile Court School Students, Migrant Students, and Newcomers: Each local district shall designate a staff person as a liaison for homeless children who shall ensure the dissemination of public notice of the educational rights of students in homeless situations.
 (Ed.
-Code, § 48852.5;

-42 U.S.C. § 11432(g)(1)(J)(ii)) The District's liaison is [Name] and can be contacted at [Contact Information].
+Code, § 48852.5; 42 U.S.C. § 11432(g)(1)(J)(ii)) The District's liaison is the Director of Student Services and can be contacted at Delhi Unified School District, 9716 Hinton Avenue, Delhi, CA 95315, (209) 656-2000.

 A homeless child will be allowed to continue his/her education in their school of origin through the duration of homelessness at the point of any change or any subsequent change in residence once a child becomes a homeless child.
 If the child's status changes before the end of the academic year so that he/she is not homeless, the District will allow a child in high school to continue his/her education in the school of origin through graduation.
 For a child in grades K through 8, the District will allow the formerly homeless child to continue his/her education in the school of origin until the end of the academic school year.
 A homeless child transitioning between school grade levels will be allowed to continue in the school district of origin in the same attendance area.
 If a homeless child is transitioning to a middle or high school where the school designated for matriculation is in another school district, the homeless child must be allowed to continue to the school designated for matriculation in that school district.
-The new school will be required to enroll the child immediately regardless of any outstanding fees, fines, textbooks or other items or moneys due to the school last attended or if the child is unable to produce clothing or records normally required for enrollment, including medical records, proof of immunization history, and proof of residency.
+The new school will be required to enroll the child immediately regardless of any outstanding fees, fines, textbooks or other items or moneys due to the school last attended or if the child is unable to produce clothing or records normally required for enrollment, including academic records, medical records, proof of immunization history, proof of residency, other documentation, or school uniforms.
 (Ed.
 Code, § 48852.7)

-The District has designated Mike Weber, Assistant Superintendent as the educational liaison for foster children and can be contacted at Weaver Union School District, 1240 "D" Street, Merced, CA 95341, 209.725.7125 The educational liaison will disseminate a standardized notice to foster children that has been developed by the State Department of Education and includes complaint process information.
+The District has designated Director of Student Services as the educational liaison for foster children and can be contacted at Delhi Unified School District, 9716 Hinton Avenue, Delhi, CA 95315, (209) 656-2000.
+The educational liaison will disseminate a standardized notice to foster children that has been developed by the State Department of Education and includes complaint process information.
 (Ed.
 Code, § 48853.5)

 A foster child shall be allowed to continue his/her education in the school of origin under specified circumstances.
-If it is determined that it is in the best interests of the foster child to transfer to a school other than the school of origin, the foster child shall immediately be enrolled in the new school, regardless of any outstanding fees, fines, textbooks, or other items or moneys owed to the school last attended or if the child is unable to produce clothing or records normally required for enrollment, including immunization history.
+If it is determined that it is in the best interests of the foster child to transfer to a school other than the school of origin, the foster child shall immediately be enrolled in the new school, regardless of any outstanding fees, fines, textbooks, or other items or moneys owed to the school last attended or if the child is unable to produce clothing or records normally required for enrollment, including academic records, medical records, immunization history, proof of residency, other documentation, or school uniforms.
 The last school attended must provide all records to the new school within two business days of receiving the request.
 (Ed.
 Code, §§ 48853, 48853.5)